-This recipe is the Bengali take on tarka dal.
-They call it onion dal, or peyaj dal, because of the lightly caramelised onions.
-It has a slightly sweet taste because of the way the onions are cooked with jaggery, but that is to balance the bite of the chilli.
+Bengali dal, or peyaj dal, is slightly unusual because of the caramelised onions.
+It has a slightly sweet taste because the onions are cooked with jaggery, but that will balance the bite of the chilli.

 It is similar to our recipe for tarka dal, but it uses different ingredients, although the technique is the same.
 Cook some lentils, then mix them with a tempered oil to serve.
 This recipe is somewhat quicker to make, because the red lentils take a lot less time to cook.

 The first key ingredient for this recipe is the panch phoran.
 This is a mix of five spices and is the instantly recognisable taste of much Bengali cuisine.
 Whilst it is available from Indian grocers, it is simple to make yourself and tastes so much better.

 The second key ingredient is the onion.
 Some versions of this dish use much more onion, two or even three of them.
 By all means, increase the onion if you want.
 As described below it uses just one and provides a good balance.
 Your personal taste may differ.

 The mustard oil is very important, too.
 If you do not have mustard oil, substitute it with plain vegetable oil.